oernster/galactic-unicorn/README.md

 ...where hh = hours, mm = minutes, ss = seconds, d = tenths of a second.

-D) Show the clock.

 Commands available on the console...

-'A' through 'D' as above for the GU buttons.
+'A' through 'C' as above for the GU buttons.

 R) Reset timer to zero but do not start it.